Flux159/cassie-odm/README.md

 * Paging - need to support some form of client side paging for common use case (I'm thinking primary key timestamp based?)
 * Default - when adding a column, specify default value (in schema / sync)
 * Optional - specify table name when creating (in schema options - should automatically sync to use that tableName)
+* Collections - and collection modifications (UPDATE collection in single query with IN clause)

 Driver Side:
 * Input Streaming - not supported by node-cassandra-cql yet